Kirsten O'Brien: Personal life

 O'Brien plays tennis, and has taken part in swimming, abseiling and netball events for charity.
-She suffers from asthma and is a keen Middlesbrough F.C. fan; she has been involved in charity work with the club, including the Premier League's Creating Chances programme.
+She has asthma and is a keen Middlesbrough F.C. fan; she has been involved in charity work with the club, including the Premier League's Creating Chances programme.
 She is married to Mark Drake.
-On 15 December 2011 when O'Brien gave birth to their son, Fox Michael Drake.
+On 15 December 2011, O'Brien gave birth to their son, Fox Michael Drake.
 In September 2017 O'Brien tweeted that she had given birth to twins, Indy and Kit.